 Living in Melbourne

-Coming to Melbourne, Victoria from Whyalla, South
+Coming to Melbourne, Victoria in January 1977 from Whyalla,

-Australia was a bit of a culture
+South Australia was a bit of a culture

 shock, even for a twenty year old.
-I moved in to the
+I moved into the

 Elsternwick area and took root.
 However, I think it's fair